JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/file_based_indexes.md

 The following primary operations are supported:

 * `getAllKeys()` and `processAllKeys()` allow obtaining the list of all keys found in files, which are a part of the specified project.
-  To optimize performance, consider returning `true` from `FileBasedIndexExtension.traceKeyHashToVirtualFileMapping()` (see javadoc for details).
+  To optimize performance, consider returning `true` from `FileBasedIndexExtension.traceKeyHashToVirtualFileMapping()` (see its Javadoc for details).

 > The returned data is guaranteed to contain all keys found in up-to-date project content, but may also include additional keys not currently found in the project.
 >